Female Trouble

 Glamour has never been more grotesque than in Female Trouble, which injects the Hollywood melodrama with anarchic decadence.

 Before the accidental mainstream successes of 1988’s Hairspray and 1990’s Crybaby, John Waters made a name for himself with a steady slew of crude, low-budget, dark comedy features and independent shorts.
-With a regular, rotating rogues’ gallery of drag artists-in-tow – including cult icons Divine and Mink Stole – it didn’t take long for Waters’ subversive cabal to penetrate and offend the general masses.
+With a regular, rotating rogues’ gallery of performers-in-tow – including cult icons Divine and Mink Stole – it didn’t take long for Waters’ subversive cabal to penetrate and offend the general masses.
 He’d later be anointed “The Pope of Trash” – a title he would wear inside-out with pride over the course of a sixty-year career.

 The jewel in the crown of this career is his opus “Trash Trilogy” which includes 1974’s Female Trouble, which celebrates its 50th birthday.